isomerpages/nlb-discovereads/_diy-resources/preschool-resources/DiscoverTech.md

 <h5>How to Play</h5>
 <p>
-1. Break down, or decompose, the rocket ship below.
-Can you identify all the different shapes found on the rocket ship?
+<br>1.
+Break down, or decompose, the rocket ship below.
+Can you identify all the different shapes found on the rocket ship?<br>

-2. Can you identify the missing parts of the rocket ship?
+<br>2.
+Can you identify the missing parts of the rocket ship? <br>
 </p>

 <a href="/files/preschool/discovertech/Blast%20off,%20Rocket%20Ship.pdf" target="_blank">Activity Sheet for Blast Off, Rocket Ship!</a><br>